SparkPost/support-docs/articles/user-guide/real-time-alerts.md

 * Email - notify up to 10 email addresses
 * Slack - using [incoming webhooks](https://api.slack.com/incoming-webhooks#create_a_webhook)
-* Webhooks - we'll send a payload to your custom target URL
+* Webhooks - we'll send a [payload](#header-webhook-payload-sample) to your custom target URL

 No need to pick just one, every alert can notify on multiple channels.

 ## Custom Thresholds and Filters
 Pick trigger thresholds that make sense for you and get as specific as you need with which resources to track.
-Each alert metric supports a different type of triger threshold and types of filters you can use.
+Each alert metric supports a different type of trigger threshold and types of filters you can use.

 ### Bounce Rate Metrics
 Bounce rate alerts trigger either above or below a percentage of your choice.
 Filter what the alert tracks by:
 * Subaccounts: Track Master and all subaccounts, any subaccount, or any number of specific subaccounts.
-* Sending IPs: Any number of your sending ips.
+* Sending IPs: Any number of your sending IPs.
-* Mailbox Providers: Pick any number of popular mailbox providers from from [this list](#header-mailbox-providers).
+* Mailbox Providers: Pick any number of popular mailbox providers from [this list](#header-mailbox-providers).
 * Sending Domains: Any number of your sending domains.

 ### Health Score Metric